Charles & Mary Coldridge of Exeter

 Charles COLDRIDGE, born in Doddiscombsleigh in 1821, is the sixth son of John & Betsey COLDRIDGE and my great-great-grandfather.
 He left Holmbush for Exeter and worked as a labourer.
 There is a record of his second marriage:

-Charles COLDRIDGE, age 33 [he was actually 38], Bachelor, Dairyman, residing Paragon Place [also George's address in 1861], son of John COLDRIDGE, Farmer, married Mary BAKER, aged 30, Spinster, Servant, residing Holloway St, daughter of George BAKER, Labourer, on 24th December 1859 in the Parish Church of Holy Trinity Exeter after banns.
+Charles COLDRIDGE, age 33 [he was actually 38], bachelor, Dairyman, residing Paragon Place [George's address in 1861], son of John COLDRIDGE, Farmer & Mary BAKER, aged 30, spinster, Servant, residing Holloway St, daughter of George BAKER, Labourer – Marriage 24th December 1859 in the Parish Church of Holy Trinity Exeter after banns.
 Charles signed, Mary made her mark.
 Witnesses John MARTIN and Ellen BAKER.

-Charles COLDRIDGE's marriage to Mary BAKER was registered in December 1859 in St Thomas.
+Charles COLDRIDGE & Mary BAKER – Marriage registration December (Q4) 1859 in St Thomas.

 1861 census for Exeter